OxygenCobalt/Auxio/info/FAQ.md

 ## What is Auxio?

 Auxio is local music player for android that I built for myself, primarily.
-Its meant to avoid alot of the feature-bloat and frustrating UX that other FOSS music players have, while still remaining customizable.
+Its meant to avoid a lot of the feature-bloat and frustrating UX that other FOSS music players have, while still remaining customizable.

 ## Where can I download Auxio?

-Currently, its availble on the [IzzyOnDroid F-Droid repository](https://apt.izzysoft.de/fdroid/).
+Currently, its available on the [IzzyOnDroid F-Droid repository](https://apt.izzysoft.de/fdroid/).
 I still want to make some changes and get feedback before I submit it to the mainline F-Droid repository, but it will arrive there eventually.

 ## Can I translate Auxio to my native language?